josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/_hold_tfu.md

 idk why you would think what you're trying to encourage me to do is either normal or within my normal range of behaviours.

-if you want to go and chat up a dude, you don't need me to stand in youtr way.
+if you want to go and chat up a dude, you don't need me to stand in your way.

 2025-11-09